Travel, experience, conserve with

 Search for Colombia's famed birds and mammals - some of which can only be found in this diverse country - in Colombia's mountains and coasts.
 Enjoying this variety of habitats gives us the best opportunity to encounter our target species.

 Colombia is well known for its incredible number of bird species, which currently stands at more than 1,900!
 Of these, around 90 species are endemic to the country and many more share only a slither of their respective ranges with Colombia’s neighbouring countries.
-Throughout this itinerary, we will spend time observing the birds of Colombia with a particular focus on some of the more iconic species, such as buffy helmetcrest, Andean motmot, sword-billed hummingbird, golden-hooded tanager and grey-breasted mountain toucan.
+Throughout this itinerary, we spend time observing the birds of Colombia with a particular focus on some of the more iconic species, such as oilbird, hoatzin, scarlet ibis, Andean motmot, sword-billed hummingbird, golden-hooded tanager and grey-breasted mountain toucan.

 What some people are not aware of is the abundance of mammals that can also be encountered in Colombia.
 The country is home to more than 450 mammal species.
 In fact, Colombia has the highest number of terrestrial mammals (those mammals that live predominantly or entirely on land) out of any nation in the world.
-In particular there is a wealth of primates and we will aim to observe some of these during our tour such as cotton-top tamarin, red howler monkey, ornate titi and Brumback's night monkey.
-However, there is much more mammalian life to spot in Colombia and we may have sightings of giant anteater, southern tamandua, northern pudu and, if we are extremely lucky, spectacled bear during our Colombian exploration.
+In particular there are a wealth of primates and we aim to observe some of these during our tour such as cotton-top tamarin, red howler monkey, ornate titi and Brumback's night monkey.
+However, there's much more mammalian life to spot in Colombia and we may have sightings of mountain tapir, giant anteater, southern tamandua, olinguito, kinkajou, capybara and stump-tailed porcupine during our Colombian exploration.

 Typical Itinerary